Beltus/blog/_blog/2020-07-25-forget-motivation-do-this.md

 I'm guessing you are smiling right now because you know pretty well what I'm talking about.
 In fact, I have done it countless times in the past.

 It became so normal that whenever I feel motivated I just tell myself it's going to pass anytime soon.
-So why even border to start working on a project when you just going to abandon it in a few minutes or days?
+So why even bother to start working on a project when you just going to abandon it in a few minutes or days?

 It is pretty clear that motivation is super important to get us started, but it fails every time to get us across to the finish line.